Bulk Mulch, Topsoil & Compost

 Do I have to call ahead to buy bulk products?

 Vinland Valley Nursery always has staff to load bulk products during normal hours of operation.
-(On very rare occasions, we’ve had mechanical problems with the tractor, so you can always call ahead to be sure!)
+(On very rare occasions, we’ve had mechanical problems with the tractor, luckily there are replacement Farm Tractor Tires and engines we can get in case something else happens, so you can always call ahead to be sure!)

 How much mulch will fit in my truck?